KKae070/Watsonx.ai-AgentLab/readme.md

 ## Conclusion

 In this hands-on lab, you learned how to build agentic workflows using AgentLab.
-You created custom tools, used the WebCrawler tool, integrated a Python interpreter, used RAG, and deployed an agent with a custom tool.
+You used the WebCrawler tool, used RAG, and deployed an agent with a custom tool.
 By applying these skills, you can automate tasks and make informed decisions in your own organization.

 ## Additional Resources